Travel.State.Gov > Intercountry Adoption > Country Information > Latvia Intercountry Adoption Information

 Obtaining a Visa to Travel to Latvia

-In addition to a U.S. passport, you may also need to obtain a visa to travel abroad.
-Where required, visas are affixed to a traveler’s passport and allow him or her to enter a foreign nation.
-To find information about obtaining a visa for Latvia, see the Department of State’s Country Specific Information.
+In addition to a U.S. passport, you may also need to obtain a visa.
+Where required, visas are affixed to your passport and allow you to enter a foreign nation.
+To find information about obtaining a visa for Latvia, see the Department of State’s country page.

 Staying Safe on Your Trip

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
-The Department of State provides Country Specific Information for every country in the world about various issues, including health conditions, crime, unusual currency or entry requirements, and any areas of instability.
+The Department of State provides country information for every country in the world about various issues, including health conditions, crime, currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to enroll with the Department of State.
-Enrollment makes it possible to contact you if necessary.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy or Consulate in Latvia, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
 Whether there is a family emergency in the United States or a crisis in Latvia, enrollment assists the U.S. Embassy or Consulate in reaching you.

 Post-Adoption/Post-Placement Reporting Requirements

-If the adoptive parents and the child reside outside Latvia, the Ministry requires post-adoption reports on the adopted child for two years after the adoption (one per year).
-The first post-adoption report shall be submitted to the Ministry one year after the date the adoption became effective.
-The second post-adoption report shall be submitted to the Ministry two years after the date the adoption became effective.
+If the adoptive parents and the child reside outside of Latvia, the Ministry requires post-adoption reports for the adopted child for two years after the adoption (one per year).
+The first post-adoption report must be submitted to the Ministry one year after the date the adoption became effective.
+The second post-adoption report must be submitted to the Ministry two years after the date the adoption became effective.
 The reports should be conducted by appropriate child welfare officials in the state where the child resides.
+All reports must be authenticated under Apostille, translated into Latvian, and the translation must be certified.

 We urge you to comply with Latvia’s post-adoption/post-placement requirements in a timely manner.
 Your adoption service provider may be able to help you with this process.
-Your cooperation will contribute to that Latvia’s history of positive experiences with U.S. citizen adoptive parents.
+Your cooperation will contribute to Latvia’s positive experiences with U.S. citizen adoptive parents.

 U.S. Citizenship and Immigration Services (USCIS)